 *If your security infrastructure requires allowlisting, you must allowlist all listed IPs.

-If you have multiple Klarna Network Acquiring Partner Accounts (i.e. you maintain multiple Acquiring entities), you can access all reports tied to the same Partner Account ID from one directory, regardless of the specific acquiring entity.
+If you have multiple Acquiring Partner Accounts (i.e. you maintain multiple acquiring entities), you can access all reports tied to the same Partner Account ID from one directory, regardless of the specific acquiring entity.

 Every Settlement Report in the SFTP follows a specific file-naming convention: